alasin/alasin.github.io/projects.md

 Code and results can be found [here](https://github.com/alasin/DenseMatrix-AR) and [here](https://github.com/gcr/arc-evaluator).

-**Rolling shutter rectification and image stabilization using IMU**

-Rolling shutter artifacts are fairly common in CMOS sensors, which are used in almost all smartphone cameras today.
-Add camera shake to that and you'll have an unstabilized video recording with rolling shutter distortion.
-During my internship at Tonbo Imaging, I made a prototype stabilized camera using an Invensense IMU that uses the gyrosensor measurements to stabilize the video in real-time and remove rolling shutter artifacts.
-Since gyrosensor records the change in angular momentum of the device in *X*, *Y* and *Z* directions, integrating the values over a *dt* time gives us the change in angular displacement which can be used to *shift* and rectify the image pixels accordingly.
-The algorithm was tested for thermal cameras as well, in which normal software stabilization fails owing to the lack of features.
-The algorithms were later ported on to Android as an app which used the inbuilt gyrosensor for required measurements.

 **Ship-mounted camera simulator**

 Efficacy of camera systems cannot be determined accurately without testing its performance on real-time scenarios.
 Since datasets from oceans, deserts and other terrains cannot be easily obtained, there is a need to simulate these scenarios so that the software can be tested in these virtual environments and necessary changes could be made to it.